-A lot of people have strong opinions on AI and machine learning but getting to speak to real practitioners is a rare opportunity.
-On Wednesday 20th November, Flexys invited guests from the banking, utility and financial services sectors to join an expert panel for a discussion about artificial intelligence and the role it can play in debt management.
+A lot of people have strong opinions on AI and machine learning but getting the opportunity to speak to real practitioners is rare.
+On 20th November, Flexys invited guests from the banking, utility and financial services sectors to join an expert panel for a discussion about artificial intelligence and the role it can play in debt management.

 The panel consisted of

 Kit Wilson, Head of Transformation at Dŵr Cymru Welsh Water.